 - 1. Legal basis

 - 2. Who has the right to call a strike?

 - 3. Definition of strike

 - 4. Who may participate in a strike?

 - 5. Procedural requirements

 - 6. Legal consequences of participating in a strike

 - 7. Case law of international/European bodies

-- 8. Recent developments

-- 9. Bibliography Notes
+- 8. Bibliography Notes

-This factsheet reflects the situation in June 2019. , It was elaborated by Natalja Mickeviča (independent expert), updated by Stefan Clauwaert (ETUC/ETUI) and reviewed by EPSU/ETUI and sent to EPSU's Estonian affiliates for comment.
+This factsheet reflects the situation in March 2021.
+It was elaborated by Natalja Mickeviča (independent expert), updated by Diana Balanescu (independent expert) and reviewed by EPSU/ETUI; it was also sent to the Estonian EPSU affiliates for comments.